This post may contain affiliate links. Please read our disclosure policy for more information.

 1. Long Lines at the Mall

-Let’s face it, a crowded mall can turn any Christmas shopping experience from joyful to jarring.
-If you’re someone who doesn’t enjoy fighting for parking spaces, standing up to line cutters at checkout or busting down doors to grab a deal on the hottest toys, then online shopping was invented for people just like you.
-Many shops offer free or reduced shipping during the holidays, but even if they don’t the cost is well worth the time, gas money and aggravation saved!
+Let’s face it; a crowded mall can turn any Christmas shopping experience from joyful to jarring.
+If you don’t enjoy fighting for parking spaces, standing up to line cutters at checkout, or busting down doors to grab a deal on the hottest toys, then online shopping was invented for people like you.
+Many shops offer free or reduced shipping during the holidays, but even if they don’t, the cost is well worth the time, gas money, and aggravation saved!

 2. Waiting Forever to See Santa

 Sure, every mom must have the obligatory Mall Santa photo featuring their youngest child screaming on the old bearded man’s lap.
 But it may be worth looking into some lesser-known Santa Claus photo opps.
 Rural areas often have farms that go all-out for Christmas, and Santa and/or a special reindeer visit may just be part of the fun.

 Here’s a cute and adorable guy who’s added considerable pressure for busy parents at Christmas time.
 Sure, those photos of the Elf toilet papering people’s Christmas trees are hilarious and all.
 But they’re way better on someone else’s Facebook page.
 It’s not too late to ban holiday elves from your home.
 You can always tell your kids that the Elf was so impressed with their behavior that he decided it wasn’t necessary to keep that close of an eye on them.

 4. Your Drained Bank Account